Vipera seoanei

 Common names: Baskian viper, Iberian cross adder, Portuguese viper, Seoane's viper.

-Vipera seoanei is a venomous viper species endemic to extreme southwestern France and the northern regions of Spain and Portugal.
-Two subspecies are currently recognized, including the nominate race described here.
+Vipera seoanei is a venomous viper species native to extreme southwestern France and the northern regions of Spain and Portugal.
+Two subspecies are recognized as being valid, including the nominate race described here.

 Etymology

 The specific name, seoanei, is in honor of Spanish naturalist Víctor López Seoane y Pardo-Montenegro.

 Description

-Adults may grow to a total length (including tail) of 75 cm, but usually less.
+Adults of Vipera seoanei may grow to a total length (tail included) of 75 cm, but usually less.

 This is a highly polymorphic species for which four main color-pattern types have been described:

 A: well-developed, brown zigzig pattern down the back, very much like V. berus, set against a beige or light-gray ground color.

 B: roughly twin-striped pattern, with the ground color expressed as two narrow, straight, dorsolateral longitudinal lines along the body.
 Resembles V. kaznakovi to some degree.

 C: uniform brownish morph with no pattern.

 D: fragmented zigzag pattern (see V. s. cantabrica).